The Rossini Scale

 Battaglia, Elio.
 L’arte del vocalizzo, Antologia critico-tecnica per gli studenti di canto.
 Ricordi, 2011.

-One thought on “The Rossini Scale”
+One response to “The Rossini Scale”